tastyigniter/ti-ext-debugbar/docs/index.md

 ## Usage

-This section explains how to use the _DebugBar_ in your own extension if you need to debug your code or profile its performance.
+This section covers how to use the _DebugBar_ in your own extension if you need to debug your code or profile its performance.

 ### Profiling